craigcosmo/directory-scan/readme.md

 ## What is this?

-this package will take a directory (you give it) and scan recursively.
+This package will take a directory (you give it) and scan recursively.
 The result is the entires directory structure under given one.

 Example: if your project folder consists of this